reza-ariyan/e-conomic-pubsub/README.md

 ## Final Note

-There is a sample project named [PubSub.Application](src/PubSub.Application) that is a simple implementation of [PubSub.Core](src/PubSub.Core) project and its usage that you can check out.
+There is a sample project named [PubSub.Application](src/PubSub.Application) that is a simple implementation of [PubSub.Core](src/PubSub.Core) project and its usage that you can check it out.

 ## Contributing